shaunagm/actionrising/CONTRIBUTING.md

 Every month or so, we get together to plan out the next [milestone](https://github.com/shaunagm/actionrising/milestones).
 These meetings are announced on the Slack and on the [contributor slate](https://actionrising.com/slates/slate/contribute-to-actionrising).
 During these meetings we touch base on what our priorities are, as specified in our [project roadmap](https://github.com/shaunagm/actionrising/wiki/ActionRising-Roadmap-(v.-2)).
 With an eye to our priorities, we go through existing issues and grab the ones we think we’ll get to in the next month.
 Sometimes we’ll add new issues as well!
 We put those issues in the ‘to do’ section of our project kanban board.

 The [kanban board](https://github.com/shaunagm/actionrising/projects/7) is another major tool for keeping track of who is doing what.
 Regardless of whether you participate in the milestone process, if you’re working on an issue, you should make sure it’s on the kanban board.
-You should also use the kanban board to find people whose work might conflict with yours and check in wit them.
+You should also use the kanban board to find people whose work might conflict with yours and check in with them.
 See ["I want to make a (non-urgent) change"](#i-want-to-make-a-non-urgent-change) for details.

 We use [this git branching model](http://nvie.com/posts/a-successful-git-branching-model/) for our workflow.
 Quick summary: we have two main branches, `master` and `develop`. `Master` is the branch that’s live on our production site. `Develop` has all the accepted features & bugfixes we want to eventually merge into `master`.
-Periodically (we aim for once a week) we make a release, merge  develop into master, and push those changes to the product site.
+Periodically (we aim for once a week) we make a release, merge  develop into master, and push those changes to the production site.
 It’s more complicated than that, but you don't have to sweat the details.
 Just follow the instructions below for various kinds of contributions and, of course, you can always ask for help.

 ## Ways to Contribute